Home Danger: Child Drowning

 Drowning is the leading cause of unintentional death among children ages 1 to 4 years-old.
 The U.S. Consumer Product Safety Commission (CPSC) reports that it takes only a few inches of water for a young child to drown.
-It is very important to prevent this household danger with supervision and care with water.
+It is very important to prevent this household danger of child drowning with supervision and care with water.

 From 2006 to 2010, there were 684 incidents involving children younger than five-years-old in household items such as bathtubs, buckets, bath seats, toilets, and landscaping features.This includes 434 drowning fatalities (an average of 87 per year), 233 injuries, and 17 incidents with no known injuries.
 Four out of five incidents happened in the bath.